RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 2. Deals with understanding how our brains work.
 3. There are numerous amount of neurons interconnected to each other in layers.
 4. Initial layer takes input from outside world like senses (smell, touch, vision, sound, etc) and passes on its output or understanding to other layer and so on till we reach a certain conclusion.
-5. Each layer consistes of multiple neurons
+5. Each layer consists of multiple neurons
-6. More the complexity better the conciousness
+6. More the complexity better the conciousness of the model
 7. Although increasing complexity do not guarantee better accuracy or PR curve
 8. In the brain, layers are stacked as **cortical columns** consisting of numerous mini-columns which again consists of numerous hyper columns
 9. NNs learn paralelly
-10. Popular frameworks of NN used by AWS - Mxnet and tensorflow and Keras
+10. Popular frameworks of NN used by AWS - Mxnet, tensorflow and Keras
 11. GPU is used more than CPU for NN because - GPU architecture is similar to cortical columns, also they do parallel computation faster than CPU
 12. Keras (some info)-
-    1. Dense -(number of neurons, input_dimension(total features/inputs))
+    1. Dense - (number of neurons, input_dimension(total features/inputs))
     2. Dropout - (for regularization)
 13. Types of Neural Networks
     1. Feed Forward NN (simple, no backpropagation)
-    2. Convolutional NN (mostly used for images as they cal deal 2D datasets.
+    2. Convolutional NN (mostly used for images as they can deal with 2D datasets.
 (If stop sign in diagram, use CNN; they use backpropagation))
-    3. Recurrent NN (deals with sequences of time or anytype of data that has order in it. stock prices, sentence translation, LSTM, GRU)
+    3. Recurrent NN (deals with sequences of time or any type of data that has order in it. stock prices, sentence translation, LSTM, GRU)

 ### Activation Functions